 Potential Mentors should:

 1) Be available for email communication, at least twice a month, ideally once a week.
 This could be more or less frequent depending on the mentor/mentee relationship and their ongoing collaborations.

 2) Plan an in-person meeting at a national conference once a year, if possible.

 a.
 If an in-person meeting is not possible, mentors should set-up a Skype call for a similar amount of time at least twice a year to promote face-to-face and more personal contact.
 If Skype is not a feasible option, a phone or conference call would also be appropriate.

-3) Provide assistance to the mentee by reviewing or providing advice at least once a year regarding a travel grant or award application, manuscript preparation, or other personal/professional development writing effort.
+3) Provide assistance to the mentee by reviewing or providing advice at least once a year regarding a travel grant or award application or other personal/professional development writing effort.

 Potential Mentees should:

 1) Have a serious interest in, and commitment to, the fields of zoological medicine and wildlife health.